maizeatlas/saegus/src/docs/saegus_documentation/operators.rst

 :class:`CalculateErrorVariance` is hard coded to calculate ``genotypic_variance`` as the sample variance of the infoField ``g``.
 Population must have infoField ``g``, 0 < heritability < 1.
-:class:`GenoAdditive` must be called before class:`CalculateErrorVariance` or values of ``g`` must be assigned to each individual.
+:class:`GenoAdditive` must be called before :class:`CalculateErrorVariance` or values of ``g`` must be assigned to each individual.

 .. py:class:: CullPopulation()